 I used a coated thumbtack to hold the fabric taut as I went along and also used a bunch of them along the top to keep the fabric pulled tight in that direction.
 I was originally planning to replace the thumbtacks on top with staples once I finished and make things look a little more professional than my thumbtack hack job but I ended up deciding to leave things as-is with the thumbtacks since they aren’t visible once the cushion is in place.
 The last thing to notice is how I handled the corners – I just made a simple fold and tacked it down:

-You might notice another change to this space since I first started creating this banquette – we changed out the flooring as part of our kitchen remodel which you can check out {here}.
+You might notice another change to this space since I first started creating this banquette – we changed out the flooring!
+Check out my post on our kitchen remodel for all the details on that!
+You might also enjoy my post on trestle dining tables with several other beautiful options.

 Great job!!!
 Well done ????????